headbase-app/headbase/docs/self-hosting/index.md

 # Self Hosting

-Docker is used to distribute the Headbase server for self-hosting.
+Docker is currently the recommended and only supported way of running the Headbase server.

 ## Using the Docker image